 The Malibu City Council held a Special Meeting on January 29, 2020 to discuss the issue of homelessness in Malibu, its impacts on the community, the measures being taken to address homelessness, current and future challenges, and potential new measures by the City and other entities.
-The meeting can be viewed on the website or on the City’s YouTube channel.
+The meeting can be viewed on the City’s YouTube channel.
 The agenda and staff report are posted in the Agenda Center.

 SIGN UP FOR E-NOTIFICATIONS

 Sign up to receive E-notifications by text and email to stay up to date with the City’s efforts to address homelessness. including meetings and events. www.MalibuCity.org/HomelessNews.

 If you have an immediate safety concern, call 911 or the Malibu/Lost Hills Sheriff’s Station directly at 310-456-6652.

 Camping in the brush poses a wildfire threat.
 If you see a campfire in the brush, always call 911 immediately.